 Within 15 minutes, it can cause a dangerous drop in blood sugar; within 30 minutes, it can cause seizures; within 24 hours, it can cause severe liver damage.
 Without emergency veterinary care, irreversible brain trauma occurs, and the patient dies, so deadly a couple of sticks can kill a small dog.

 Not just ordinary gum, but sugarless gum – the kind made with xylitol.

-Imagine coming home to finding your pooch on the floor, unresponsive or having a seizure.
+Imagine coming home to finding your pooch on the floor, unresponsive, or having a seizure.
 You notice he got into your sugarless gum.
 Big deal, right?
-No red flags go up until the vet tells you that $1 pack of gum is going to cost you $7,000 in emergency veterinary services.
+No red flags go up until the vet tells you that a $1 pack of gum will cost you $7,000 in emergency veterinary services.

-Xylitol first gained widespread attention in vet circles in 2005, when the first documented cases of poisonings jumped from 70 cases in 2004 to 170 cases in 2005.
-At that time, xylitol products were relatively new to the United States marketplace, but with the increase in availability and the number of other products containing xylitol, poisonings have increased significantly since that time.
+Xylitol first gained widespread attention in vet circles in 2005, when the first documented cases of poisonings jumped from 70 cases in 2004 to 170 cases 2005.
+At that time, xylitol products were relatively new to the United States marketplace.
+Still, with the increase in availability and the number of other products containing xylitol, poisonings have increased significantly since that time.

 “I’ll get calls from people saying ‘My Great Dane just ate two M&Ms,’ but xylitol is far worse than chocolate,” said Dr. Tony Johnson, a clinical assistant professor at Purdue University College of Veterinary Medicine and an emergency-medicine consultant at VIN.